 This is a challenging but rewarding role.
 College tutors work with student representatives and staff to support and develop college activity which builds the student community.
-Tutors provide a reassuring older presence within the blocks and act to provide an initial point of contact to students encountering difficulties.
+Tutors provide a reassuring supportive presence within the blocks and act to provide an initial point of contact to students encountering difficulties.

 Tutors provide leadership, support and inspiration to students in their college.
 They are responsible, dynamic role models who help students get the most out of their time at York.

 College tutors commit to spending an average of 15 hours per week on their role.
 This means that some weeks you will do less, some weeks more - for example during training, welcome and arrivals.

 This time is divided between promoting and running events and activities, helping students to access support, and supporting college staff with their work.
 Tutors also oversee our college mentoring scheme (the STYM scheme) in undergraduate colleges.
 Much of the work is likely to be in the evenings and weekends and tutors are expected to be flexible in their approach to meeting the needs of the college.

 Being a tutor is a fantastic way to build skills in: